Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

 Here’s the deal: not all insurance companies are the same.
 There are some main similarities from one to another.
 However, they all have different rules, regulations, costs and business tactics.

 As you shop for life insurance for yourself and your family, it’s important to focus first on three factors:

 - Insurance company assessments

-Every person considering a life insurance policy needs a different amount of coverage and will want to take some time to figure out how much that amount is.
+Everyone considering a life insurance policy needs a different amount of coverage.
+They’ll want to take some time to figure out how much that amount is.

-As you work to decide how much life insurance you need, you’ll want to consider current and future income needs.
+As you work to decide how much life insurance you need, consider current and future income needs.

-For example, a single person who has no plans to get married or have children won’t need as much life insurance coverage as a person who is married and has children.
+For example, a single person with no plans to get married or have children can get a smaller policy.
+They won’t need as much life insurance coverage as a person who is married and has children.

-Whereas a single person who plans on remaining single will likely only need a policy big enough to cover burial expenses, a person who is married with a family will want to consider buying enough coverage for his or her family to be able to maintain their current lifestyle and pay for any extras they may need in the future.
+A single person who plans on remaining single will likely only need a smaller policy.
+They’ll want something big enough to cover burial expenses.
+However, a person who is married with a family will want to consider buying more coverage.
+They’ll want enough coverage for their family to be able to maintain their current lifestyle.
+And they’ll need money to pay for any extras they may need in the future.

-There is a general rule in the personal finance world that says twenty times your annual expenses in coverage is a good target amount to start with when deciding how much life insurance coverage you need.
+There is a general rule in the personal finance world regarding coverage amounts.
+That rule says twenty times your annual expenses in coverage is a good target amount to start with.
+Use that number when deciding how much life insurance coverage you need.

-So, for instance, let’s say the monthly expenses for your family of five are $5000 per month.
-You’d start there, and add a twenty percent buffer for future inflation and additional non-planned expenses.
+For instance, let’s say the expenses for your family of five are $5000 per month.
+You’d start there, and add a twenty percent buffer for inflation and additional non-planned expenses.